co-cart/cocart-products/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/co-cart/co-cart/master/.github/Logo-1024x534.png.webp" alt="CoCart" /></p>

-This premium add-on provides a public version of accessing products, categories, tags, attributes and even reviews without the need to authenticate.
+This premium add-on provides a public version of accessing products, categories, tags, attributes and even reviews without authentication.

 ---
-CoCart Products is a commercial plugin that is available from [https://cocart.xyz](https://cocart.xyz/add-ons/products/).
+CoCart Products is a commercial plugin that is available with CoCart Pro from [https://cocart.xyz](https://cocart.xyz/pro/).

 The plugin is hosted here on a public GitHub repository in order to better facilitate community contributions from developers and users alike.